alexjoverm/blog/source/_posts/Test-Vue-js-Slots-in-Jest.md

 ## Testing Named Slots

-The unnamed slot we used above is called the _default slot_, but we can have multiple slots by using named exports.
+The unnamed slot we used above is called the _default slot_, but we can have multiple slots by using named slots.
 Let's add a header to the `MessageList.vue` component:

 ```html
 <template>